Shelby County License Hearing Guide

 What It Is

-Separate From Criminal Court: It's crucial to understand that the ALS hearing is a completely separate proceeding from your criminal DUI case.
-The outcome of the hearing does not directly impact the criminal case, and vice versa.
+- Separate from criminal court: The ALR hearing is a civil proceeding, completely separate from your criminal DUI case.
+The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.

-Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALS hearing is lower than in a criminal trial.
+- Lower burden of proof: The burden of proof at an ALR hearing is lower than in a criminal trial.
 The BMV only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted.
-This is a lower standard than "beyond a reasonable doubt" required in criminal court.

 How to Prepare